COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 Only when societies become more educated and tolerant will we be able to dance together and turn back the clock on a monster that was created.

-Pushing for the legalization of marijuana, despite its potential for long-term addiction, gay rights should do the same.
+Advocating for the legalization of marijuana, even with its potential for long-term addiction, imagine if all human rights embraced a similar cause and observed the outcome.

 Just remember the new design you waited 24 hours in 10-degree weather to purchase the next time you turn on your iPhone to spread hate.
 The designs were vetted by a gay man.